 - The Visualizer Pro allows users to import data from a database, other charts, websites and manual entry.

 There are many other options for your like using Google Charts or using other plugins like WPBakery Page Builder.
 The Visual Composer or WPBakery Page Builder plugin is offered as a bundled plugin with many popular themes.
 It offers multiple type of charts with animations.
 If you have this plugin, it is very easy to insert charts in minutes.

 On any page or post, you can click on “Add Elements” and search for “chart”.
 You can find different charts like pie, round, line and circle.
 Choose the chart element and insert it on your site.

 You can edit the chart and add your custom values to create the chart instantly.
-Below is an example of bar chart comparing the performance of two sales items in a year.
-It took just two minutes to create this chart with this plugin.
+It will just take few minutes to create chart with this plugin.